 If you need to travel with oxygen, be sure to discuss this with your airline when making reservations.
 Visit the TSA website for more information.

 Hearing Loop or T-coil technology provides a clearer listening experience to passengers with hearing aids by directly transmitting paging and announcements directly to hearing aids, thus eliminating background noise.
 Assistive T-Coil hearing loops are available in the gate areas of Terminal 3.
 It’s important to note that it is unavailable in food, beverage, retail, or restroom areas.
 Check with your audiologist to see if your hearing aid networks with T-coil service.

 Blind or Low Vision Service Program

 The Aira app is free to download and available in the Apple App and Google Play stores.
-While accessing the service for personal use can require a monthly subscription, Phoenix Sky Harbor will offer the service for free to users at the Airport.
+While accessing the service for personal use requires a monthly subscription, Phoenix Sky Harbor will offer the service free to users at the Airport.